 6. Weight – This must indicate the weight of the goods.
 This should match up with the carrier’s bill of lading weight.
 This can also be used to verify accuracy in the case of a Customs examination.

 7. Purchaser/Importer of Record – This field should indicate which party has purchased the goods.
-It will identify which party is responsible for handling the Customs Clearance, any duty, and taxes that are owing on the items being imported.
+It will identify which party is responsible for handling the customs clearance, any duty, and accountable for any duty and taxes that are payable on the items being imported.

 Here is an example of a properly completed Canada Customs Invoice.
 Click the link or the thumbnail image for a detailed view.

 Interested in learning more about about documentation for importing into Canada?
 Pacific Customs Brokers hosts a series of Trade Compliance Seminars throughout the year.
 To learn more about this topic, we recommend attending an upcoming Canadian Customs Compliance Seminar.